tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 Just because price discrimination seems infeasible, doesn't mean researchers aren't trying to increase its viability.
 [This article contains a nice summary of research in the field of perfect price discrimination](https://www.bruegel.org/2017/02/big-data-and-first-degree-price-discrimination/)

-##### ECommerce & Shopping Behavior [Ebates (Rakuten) and Honey (Paypal)]
+##### ECommerce & Shopping Behavior: Ebates (Rakuten) and Honey (Paypal)
 Ebates (parent company: Rakuten) and Honeys (parent company: Paypal) are tools that help you get discount items you buy online through rebates and coupons respectively.
 They normally use app extensions to help look for and apply discounts, as well as collecting some of your activity while shopping.
 I **suspect** (i.e not confirmed) that these companies are monitoring your shopping behavior in order to profile shopping behavior and price sensitivity.
 Although you can verify the information [Rakuten collects and Why](https://www.rakuten.com/help/article/what-data-rakuten-collects-and-why-360041231553).
+Whether you trust it or not is up to you.

 ### A Tangent: Big Data and Health care
 A common misconception is that the different quotes you get from insurance is price discrimination, but it's not!
 The quotes you get from insurance are based on the probability you file a claim.
 Given what the insurer knows about you and your habits (age, number of serious car crashes, smoking habits, etc) they get an idea of what it costs to insure you and proportionally charge you for that risk.
 However, insurance companies look for more factors that can help determine that risk such as credit score, employment, etc. [One examples is car insurers using your email domain as a factor](https://uk.finance.yahoo.com/news/email-address-can-see-pay-car-insurance-103744431.html?guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAMSjLAf5e_jmjJz0MRG03MUyyuN670BcpmWwxMhfWe5furQa29lrIMHUADo3DoDXJoBExy_QGfSLnv97cZg2LHf01f9o9OXuAFPdRHgah0eDjpzuJB5iQgsZb9qAF6qT304vLmzha_GAug4GDM9vCYIReO4Hw_H47c7-NkIPDddl&_guc_consent_skip=1596872406).
 These factors tend to be flawed and problematic, but if you want to understand why, I recommend reading chapter 8 and 9 of "Weapons of Math Destruction".